 - And more

-Ultimately, determining liability can be one of the most challenging and important parts of any personal injury case.
+Determining liability can be one of the most challenging and important parts of any Fort Lauderdale personal injury lawsuit.
 That is why many victims defer to the experience of a legal professional.

-With a car accident lawyer from our firm on your side, you can feel confident knowing your situation is being handled by someone with knowledge of relevant traffic laws.
+With a Fort Lauderdale car accident lawyer from our firm on your side, you can feel confident knowing someone with knowledge of relevant traffic laws is handling your situation.

 Gathering Evidence to Help Determine who was at Fault for Your Accident

 If possible, you should start gathering evidence from the scene of your accident as soon as you are out of harm’s way.
-This includes getting contact information from any other parties who were involved with your accident, getting a copy of the police report, and many other evidence-gathering strategies.
+This includes getting contact information from any other parties involved with your accident, a copy of the police report, and many other evidence-gathering strategies.

 Many victims turn to car accident lawyers for assistance during the early stages of the investigation process.
 This allows you to focus all your energy on your recovery instead of gathering information from a variety of sources.